Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Introduction

-Rice futures markets in prewar Japan form a suitable case study to meet these objectives.
-First, Japan has a long history of a well-organized rice futures market.
-In particular, \citet{schaede1989fft} and \citet{blank1991fom} described the Osaka-Dojima rice futures exchange in the 18th century of the Tokugawa (1603--1868) period as one of the oldest examples of a well-organized futures market.
-The exchange developed with official approval of the Tokugawa Shogunate, which sometimes intervened in the exchange to control rice prices (see \citet[ch.3]{takatsuki2008crt}).
-Using data on rice futures prices during this period, some scholars have examined the efficiency of the futures market (see \citet{ito1993erf}, \citet{wakita2001edr}, \citet{hamori2001eae}, and \citet[ch.6]{takatsuki2008crt}).
-Succeeding the Tokugawa Shogunate, the Meiji government strengthened the political function of the capital, Tokyo.
-Another rice futures exchange was established there by rice brokers and major merchants in 1871.
+First, goods supply of commodity markets in the home islands of Japan strongly depended on its colonies (see \citet{okubo2007tbf} and \citet[pp.72--75]{hori2009hce}).
+Second, the Japanese government accelerated rice imports from its colonies, Taiwan and Korea, because rice has been the staple food of Japan since ancient times.
+However, since industrialization and urbanization were advanced in Japan in the 1890s, rice supply had been insufficient in Japan.
+Consequently, the Japanese government promoted rice imports from Taiwan and Korea to satisfy the shortage.
+Third, since the early 18th century, merchants had traded rice in futures actively.
+In particular, \citet{schaede1989fft} and \citet{blank1991fom} describe the earliest Japanese futures exchange, Dojima Kome Kaisho (i.e., the Osaka–Dojima rice exchange), as one of the oldest examples of a well-organized futures market.
+The exchange developed with the official approval of the Tokugawa Shogunate, which sometimes intervened in the exchange to control rice prices (see \citet[ch.3]{takatsuki2008crt}).
+Succeeding the Tokugawa Shogunate, the Meiji government strengthened the political function of the Japanese capital, Tokyo, and in 1871, another rice futures exchange was established there by rice brokers and major merchants.
 This began a period in which there were two major rice exchanges, in Tokyo and Osaka.
-However, the Meiji government was against the situation from the outset, as it considered dealing in rice futures to be a gamble and disruptive to the market for physical rice, a staple food of Japan.
-Before WWII, the Japanese government often intervened in the two major rice exchanges.
+The government was always concerned about the rice market and often intervened in the exchanges to suppress rice prices.

+Before WW{I I} in Japan, variation in rice prices was the main cause of the variation in general price levels.
+In fact, the rice price accounted for 13 per cent of the weight of the Tokyo Wholesale Price Index in the 1933 Base.
+This was twice as high as the weight of cotton yarn, the second largest weight, which was a major export item in Japan (see \citet[p.40]{boj1987hys}).
+Accordingly, as we discuss in Section \ref{ei_sec2}, government intervention to suppress rice prices had great significance for not only food supply policy but also price stabilization policy.
+Under the circumstances, the government ordered the exchanges to change their transaction rules regarding rice imported from Japanese colonies.
+However, previous studies have paid little attention to the relationship between the government-led amendment of the transaction rules and the continual change in commodity markets (see \citet[pp.125--145]{taketoshi1999ear} and \citet[pp.25--45]{shizume2011fep}).